 But how to calculate that?
 Let us have a more concise drawing in order to find that out.

 As you can see, there are two vectors: the direction towards the viewer; the direction of the reflected light.
 If those vectors are pointing in the same direction, then our fragment (number 4) should be more illuminated.
 In order to determine if they are pointing in the same direction, we can look at the angle between them.
 If the angle $\alpha$ is 0, then they are.
 If the angle differs from 0, then they are pointing in different directions.
-Now, if the angle is really small, then we still have to illuminate the fragment a bit.
+Now, if the angle is really small, then we still have to illuminate the fragment a bit, because real life surfaces are not ideally flat and light sources have some finite area as well.

 So, we need a some kind of way to illuminate based on the angle between the viewer direction and the reflected light.
 Bui Tuong Phong thought in 1975 that a good enough approximation would be to use the cosine of that angle.
 Assuming that the vectors are normalized, we can find the cosine by just taking the dot product again.
 If the vectors are not normalized, then we have to normalize them first.